ebuchman/blog/content/about.md

 For a more recent list of favorite economists (including classics like Robert Owen, Henry George, Silvio Gesell, and Karl Polanyi), see my [tweet thread][econ-thread].

-These days I'm studying monetary theory, history, and practice, guided by the work of folks like [Perry Mehrling], [George Selgin], and [Jeffrey Snider], though I continue to pursue a more "localist" and "ecological" understanding.
-I've also found a rich source of knowledge in [Karl Polanyi's] work (see my post, [The Market Pattern]), and have become somewhat enchanted by Modern Monetary Theory (though see my [critique]).
+These days I'm studying monetary theory, history, and practice.
+My starting point was [Perry Mehrling]'s Money View and his excellent [course].
+I've also found an incredibly rich source of material in the work of [Colin Drumm] and his [Mimbres School] - I highly recommend [subscribing]!
+The work of [Karl Polanyi] has also been influential (see my post, [The Market Pattern]), and I have become somewhat enchanted by Modern Monetary Theory (though see my [critique]).
+I've also found [George Selgin]'s work quite informative on the history of banking (especially the so-called "free banking" periods), and [Jeffrey Snider] is the ultimate source on how the modern "eurodollar" system works.

+My own take on money is guided by my biophysics background - I continue to pursue a more "localist" and "ecological" understanding which I call "Monetary Localism".
+This effort is materializing in our work on [Collaborative Finance] (CoFi) at Informal Systems.

 I'm on a mission to synthesize the various [heterodox schools of economics] to provide a basis for a more sustainable political economy.